Showing posts with label halloween. Show all posts

 When school started back, we helped with our great-granddaughter, Ava.

-She would go to school for a couple of days, and we would keep her for a couple of days.
+She would attend school for a few days, and we would care for her for a few days.

-Because of the pandemic, we were limited to activities.
-We did go to some of the parks where she could play by herself and parks with fish, turtles, and waterfowl.
+Because of the pandemic, our activities were limited.
+We visited some parks where AVA could play by herself, as well as parks with fish, turtles, and waterfowl.

 We have tried to keep her entertained.

-On the first of November, Dad fell and broke his hip; his health had been going down for some time.
+On November 1, Dad fell and broke his hip; his health had been going down for some time.
 He had lost 30 pounds in the last few months.
-My sister took him to the doctor, and he had recommended calling Hospice.
+My sister took him to the doctor, and he had recommended calling Hospice

 He lived a few days after he fell.
 We buried him on November 8; he was 93 years old.